Bradpk/tic-tac-toe/pseudocode.md

 (Function)

 The user clicks on another tile which now changes the content of the tile from empty to 'O'.
 Tiles previously clicked on cannot be clicked twice.
-(Function)
+(Function)(Event Handler)

-The process continues with the clicks and player indicator alternating between 'X' and 'O' (Function)
+The process continues, with the clicks and player indicator paragraph alternating between 'X' and 'O' (Function)

 An alert will display on the page when one of three conditions is met: